How to stay hydrated

 During training, runners should attempt to estimate sweat rates.
 This is easily done by weighing themselves (in minimal clothing) before and after a run (following towelling down), then subtracting any fluid consumed.
-Every 1kg lost is roughly equal to 1 litre in sweat .
+Every 1kg lost is roughly equal to 1 litre in sweat.
+For example, a two litre loss from a two hour run would equal a sweat rate of one litre per hour.
 For example, 1 litre lost from a two hour run would equal a sweat rate of 500ml per hour.

 Note: This estimation should then be repeated in hot temperatures as sweat rates can vary greatly in hot conditions.